Indication & Important Safety Info

 - Hepatic Impairment: Avoid use of BLUJEPA in patients with severe hepatic impairment (Child-Pugh Class C).

-Please see accompanying Prescribing Information for BLUJEPA.
+Please see full Prescribing Information, including Medication Guide, for BLUJEPA.